O’Brien’s is open Saturday and Sunday 12-5pm

-Located in the Pacific Hotal at History Park, the Museum Cafe at O’Briens Candy Store & Ice Cream Parlor features local Treat Ice Cream, retro candy, and light meals.
+Located in the Pacific Hotal at History Park, O’Brien’s Ice Cream Parlor and Candy Shop features local Treat Ice Cream, retro candy, and light meals.

 The Candy Store & Ice Cream Parlor is a recreation of a San Jose icon.
 Acclaimed as “the prettiest and most attractive candy store on the Pacific Coast,” O’Brien’s Candy Store was more than a business to San Joseans, it was an institution — the natural spot to stroll to after a show or the ideal place to meet a friend on a lazy afternoon.